chipsalliance/firrtl-spec/spec.md

 However, when a module receives a probe from its parent through an input port, you may not use it in a `read`{.firrtl} expression nor may you force it if the circuit component it refences does not live in a module that is a descendent of the current module.

 For more information on the how probes are lowered, see the FIRRTL ABI Specification.

-### External Modules

-TODO

-Probe types may be specified as part of an external module (see [@sec:externally-defined-modules]), with the resolved referent for each specified using `ref`{.firrtl} statements.

 # Expressions